How does it perform in the shade, in a storm, and in the sun?

 Arlo Solar Panel Deep Dive Review

-Arlo has two different versions of the solar panel—here we’re just covering the Arlo solar panel with the magnetic connections, which is currently compatible with the Ultra and the Pro 3 cameras.
+Arlo has two different versions of the solar panel—here we're just covering the Arlo solar panel with the magnetic connections, which is currently compatible with the Ultra Pro 4 and the Ultra 2 cameras.

 Changing batteries turned out to be a bigger hassle for me than I predicted, so I was excited about testing this solar panel.

 Every battery eventually dies, especially if you have your cameras up really high.
 I know that some of you have commented that you want to put your cameras up high in a tree or on the second story of your house, somewhere not easily accessible, so that's another reason to be interested in getting this solar panel.

 One of my first questions was does the solar panel work with certain features that require AC power?
 For example, activity zones and the 3-second look back function.
 Both of those require the cameras to be plugged in, so how will that work with this solar panel?

 Before we get to the details, let's start with the design.

 If we look inside the box, it really just comes with two things: the panel itself and an 8-foot charging cable.

 We've got the magnetic mount on the other side.